 According to the CSWE, Mississippi has 15 accredited social work degree programs operating within the state – four of which are MSW programs and the rest are BSW programs.
 Also, these programs are offered at 11 different institutions, giving students a wide array of options to choose from, and there is also a good mix of private and public education options.
 In reality, given Mississippi’s reputation when it comes to education and its relatively limited resources, it is very impressive that social work education is flourishing in the state.

 The state’s professional social work community is much smaller, at least in comparison.
-According to the United States Bureau of Labor Statistics, as of May 2014, Mississippi had roughly 6,000 professional social workers employed across the state.
-The vast majority of those professionals are either child, family and school social workers (2,720) or healthcare social workers (1,900).
-But there are also at least 700 substance abuse social workers in the state and another 600 other types of social workers as well.
+According to the United States Bureau of Labor Statistics (BLS), as of May 2022, Mississippi has roughly 5,500 professional social workers employed across the state.
+The vast majority of those professionals are either child, family and school social workers (3,250).
+But there are also at least 1,200 substance abuse social workers and 1,220 healthcare social workers in the state and a few specialists, as well.
 Mississippi has one of the lowest costs of living in the country and so wages reflect that.
-These social workers make an annual average salary of between $34,530 for substance abuse social workers to $47,700 for specialty social workers.
+These social workers make an annual average salary between $38,650 for child, family, and school social workers and $62,300 for specialty social workers.

 The Mississippi Board of Examiners for Social Workers and Marriage & Family Therapists is obviously the organization responsible for approving licensure for applicants in the state.
 It approves three levels of licensure in the state.
 There are some general requirements that include passing a background check, being of good moral character, being at least 21 years old, and being drug-and-alcohol free.
 The specific licenses and the requirements are:

 Licensed Social Worker (LSW)

 The requirements include: a bachelor's degree in social work from an accredited program and successful completion of the Bachelor’s level examination.
 This license only allows licensees to practice social work at the baccalaureate level.

 Licensed Master Social Worker (LMSW)